AleksandrHovhannisyan/aleksandrhovhannisyan.com/_posts/dev/2020-04-20-javascript-pass-by-reference.md

 An analogy may help to illustrate this: A pointer is like keeping record of a person's home address instead of directly logging that person's information somewhere.
 If you later visit that address, you'll find *data* living there (a person with a name, age, and so forth).
 The person at that address may change their name, grow older with each passing year, or decide to leave the property and be replaced by another tenant with an entirely different name, age, and so on.
 As long as we point to the same address, we can visit it to find out what data (person) lives there.
 We may also one day decide to point to a completely different home address with different residents or, if we're the landlord, legally evict someone from their home.

-{% include picture.html img="houses" ext="PNG" alt="Two houses with two residents." %}
+{% include picture.html img="houses" ext="png" alt="Two houses with two residents." %}

 It may not be immediately obvious why we need pointers in the first place and how they're even relevant in JavaScript.
 This deserves some elaboration.
 If you're already familiar with pointers, feel free to skip forward to the section on [pass by value vs. pass by reference](#pass-by-value-vs-pass-by-reference).